Paula Arana

-Paula Arana Montes (born 8 November 2001) is a Spanish footballer who plays as a forward for Granada, on loan from Athletic Club.
+Paula Arana Montes (born 8 November 2001) is a Spanish professional footballer who plays as a forward for Liga F club Espanyol.

 Club career

 Arana started her career at Aurrera Vitoria.

 In August 2024 she moved to Granada on a year's loan, along with Naroa Uriarte and Amaia Iribarren.

 International career

 Arana was a member of the Spain under-17 squad that won the 2018 UEFA Women's Under-17 Championship in Lithuania and the 2018 FIFA U-17 Women's World Cup in Uruguay.